lbain/lucybain/source/blog/2015/06-15-site-maintenance.md

 ## Links

 Links go bad.
-Hopefully not my internal ones (although that’s happened before) but certainly the external ones can just disapear whenever they want to.
+Hopefully not my internal ones (although that’s happened before) but certainly the external ones can just disappear whenever they want to.
 Unfortunately Middleman doesn’t have [broken link checks](https://github.com/middleman/middleman/issues/902) on build.
 That’d be quite handy since I’d get an update when a link broke.
 However, there are a [lot of sites](https://www.google.com/search?q=spider+site+for+broken+links&oq=spider+site+for+b&aqs=chrome.1.69i57j0l4.3126j0j4&sourceid=chrome&es_sm=119&ie=UTF-8) to help you find broken links.
 I used [Broken Link Check](http://www.brokenlinkcheck.com/) and it worked just fine.

 ## SEO